AI Models

 #### C2: Content Format

-How is the content structured?
+C2 asks how a blog post or article is structured.
 A how-to guide and a comparison article serve fundamentally different intents - even though both are blog posts.
 Format mismatches are the most common missed opportunity.

 | Content Format | Signals |